gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-fundamentals.md

 The height of the near and far planes are determined by the field of view.
 The width of both planes is determined by the field of view and the aspect.

-Anything inside the defined frustum will be be drawn.
+Anything inside the defined frustum will be drawn.
 Anything outside will not.

 The camera defaults to looking down the -Z axis with +Y up.
 We'll put our cube at the origin so we need to move the camera back a little from the origin